Franz Josef Ludy

-Franz Josef Ludy (born 1933) is a German serial killer who killed four people between 1952 and 1968, and later sentenced to life imprisonment plus 15 years a total of 3 times.
+Franz Josef Ludy (born 1933) is a German serial killer who killed four people between 1952 and 1968, and was later sentenced to life imprisonment plus 15 years a total of 3 times.
 The Bild has described him as "one of the greatest lust killers in German criminal history".
 Although later convicted of murder, he has tried to stop the tabloids from calling him a killer.

 Early life

 Ludy was born as the only son of a joiner, who had eight daughters.
 At age 15, he tumbled trying to jump on a moving tram.
-After this, the entered the life of crime for the first time: due to stealing radio lottery tickets worth 32,00 Deutsche Mark, he lost his job at the Deutsche Bundespost, within which he had delivered amounts up to 30,000 Deutsche Mark.
+After this, he entered the life of crime for the first time: due to stealing radio lottery tickets worth 32,00 Deutsche Mark, he lost his job at the Deutsche Bundespost, within which he had delivered amounts up to 30,000 Deutsche Mark.
 The first and only relationship Ludy had with a girl was called off by his mother, and until his conviction, he never had a relationship with a woman again.
 In the following years, he left the family home and travelled around southern East Germany, Switzerland and Belgium, living partially under a false name.
 During this time, while in a train station toilet in Hamburg, he attempted suicide by overdosing on sleeping pills.

 Murders

 At 19, he killed a 12-year-old boy, but was sentenced to only 8 years imprisonment due to being considered an adolescent.
 The weapon used in the murder was a pitchfork.
 Following his early release, Ludy attempted numerous sex crimes and murders aimed at children.

 In 1956, he hit a 13-year-old boy on the head.
-Although the victim’s brain protruded due to the blow, the child survived, with lasting damage.
+Although the victim's brain protruded due to the blow, the child survived, with lasting damage.

-On September 18, 1961, he shot at a 7-year-old boy he had abducted in Rottweil, choked him and then pushed him out of the car.
+On 18 September 1961, he shot at a 7-year-old boy he had abducted in Rottweil, choked him, and then pushed him out of the car.
 The child survived.
-Ten days later, he shot and killed a 57-year-old man and his 37-year-old girlfriend in the Schwetzinger State Forest, using a gun that he always carried with him.
+Ten days later, he shot and killed a 57-year-old man and his 37-year-old girlfriend in the Schwetzinger State Forest using a gun that he always carried with him.

-Subsequently, Ludy proceeded to perform many sexual offences, abductions and murder attempts.
-Among others, while in Hamburg of November 1964, he molested a 9-year-old girl.
+Subsequently, Ludy proceeded to perform many sexual offences, abductions, and murder attempts.
+Among others, while in Hamburg in November 1964, he molested a 9-year-old girl.

-The last victim of Ludy was a 7-year-old boy, whom he initially abducted and sexually abused before killing him on February 16, 1968.
+The last victim of Ludy was a 7-year-old boy, whom he initially abducted and sexually abused before killing him on 16 February 1968.
 After the body was discovered, the boy's killer was arrested only four days later.